Domestic Violence & Restraining Orders in San Diego

 Domestic Violence Divorce Laws in California

 California is a no-fault divorce state, which means that neither spouse needs to prove fault or wrongdoing in order to obtain a divorce.
 Domestic violence, however, can be taken into account in divorce proceedings.
-A victim of domestic violence may request that the court make certain orders in their divorce case, such as granting a restraining order, awarding custody of children, and dividing property.
-Under California law, if there is a history of domestic violence between the spouses, the court may order that the abusive spouse pay spousal support to the victim.
-This is known as “family support,” and it can be ordered in addition to child support.
+A victim of domestic violence may request that the court make certain orders in their divorce case, such as granting a restraining order, awarding custody of children, and even sometimes dividing property in a different manner due to the abuse.

 Defining Domestic Violence in California

-Domestic violence can impact anyone, regardless of their sex, age, race, etc. Domestic violence ranges from physical abuse of a parter to threats and coersion as a pattern of control.
+Domestic violence can impact anyone, regardless of their sex, age, race, etc. Domestic violence ranges from physical abuse of a partner to threats, harassment, exercising coercive control, and other problematic conduct.
 The California Family Code defines the following parties as protected parties under California’s domestic violence statutes:

-Under California’s domestic violence laws, if you have been accused of abusing one or more protected party, you may be charged with domestic violence.
+Under California’s domestic violence laws, if you have been accused of abusing one or more protected parties, you may be charged with domestic violence.

 Domestic Violence Restraining Orders